 A diode is a semiconductor device that comprises a single p-n junction.
 P-n junctions are usually formed by joining up of p-type and n-type semiconductor materials.
-This formation is due to the reason that n-type region has the higher number of electron concentration whereas the p-type region has a higher number of hole concentration, hence, the electrons get diffused from the n-type region to the p-type region.
+This formation is due to the reason that the n-type region has a higher number of electron concentrations whereas the p-type region has a higher number of hole concentrations, hence, the electrons get diffused from the n-type region to the p-type region.
 Hence, this phenomenon is used in generating light.

 The field-effect transistor works on the principle of conductivity and the conductivity can be altered by the presence of an electric field.

 Applications of Semiconductor Devices

 - They are used in the designing of logic gates and digital circuits.

 - These are used in microprocessors.

 - They are also used in analog circuits such as oscillators and amplifiers.